-If you’re producing content to promote your services, physical products, or digital offerings, obviously you want a return on investment for the time and effort you put in.
+If you use content to promote your services or digital products, it should be no secret that your goal is to sell on a blog.
+You want a return on investment for the time and effort you spend on building your platform.

-On the other hand, you’ve probably noticed that if you spend all of your time relentlessly selling, you’ll alienate a good portion of your prospective audience.
+On the other hand, you’re probably also aware that if you spend all of your time relentlessly selling, you’ll alienate a good portion of your prospective audience.

 The tricky problem for content marketers is that various readers are at different awareness levels, depending on how long they’ve been reading and how much exposure you’ve provided to your offer.